Jeffrey D. Cawlfield, Ph.D.

 Katherine Grote, Ph.D.

 Associate Professor of Geosciences and Geological and Petroleum Engineering

 Dr. Grote received her Ph.D. from the University of California, Berkeley.
 Areas of research include application of geophysical techniques for hydrological site characterization with emphasis on vadose zone processes, investigation of agriculture practices for improved water management.

 J. David Rogers, Ph.D., P. E., R.G.,

 Professor of Geological Engineering, Hasselman Chair in Geological Engineering

 Dr. Rogers received his Ph.D. from the University of California, Berkeley in 1982.
 He founded two consulting firms in geological and geotechnical engineering, which operated in the San Francisco and Los Angeles metropolitan areas between 1984-2001.
 Prior to affiliating with Missouri S&T, he was on the faculty of the Department of Civil & Environmental Engineering at U.C.
 Berkeley from 1994-2001.
 His areas of interest include assessment of natural hazards, such as landslides, rockslides, debris flow, ground settlement, ground shaking, liquefaction, flooding, and volcanic eruptions.
 He is most recognized for his work in forensic evaluations of dam and levee failures.

-Professor of Mining Engineering
+Assitant Professor of Mining and Nuclear Engineering